jeanlauliac/kademlia-dht/README.md

 higher-level libraries.
 That means this DHT implementation is theorically adaptable to the browser JS without too much hassle.

+**Note:** this implementation is, for now partially complete.
+It basically lacks two things:

+   * the handling of time-driven behaviors: key/value pairs expiration, bucket refresh, replication, and pairs republish.
+   * an implementation of the Rpc usable out-of-the-box (it will be done as a separate library) even though it's possible to use your own already;

 ## Installation

     npm install kademlia-dht